shi-yan/muko/README.md

 ## Name Origin

-The name **muko** comes from **向こう側 (mukō-gawa)**, meaning "the other side" in Japanese.
+The name **muko** comes from **向こう側 (mukō-gawa)**, meaning "the other side" in Japanese.
 This concept is famously featured in the Silent Hill video game series, where characters shift between the normal world and a dark, otherworldly dimension.
 Similarly, this tool lets you seamlessly switch between the "other side" of your development environment and the production reality.

 ## Motivation